IMAP-Science-Operations-Center/imap_processing/docs/source/data-access/data-dependency.rst

 Data Dependency Management
 ==========================

-The IMAP science data center utilizes an event-based processing system that allows for processing as soon as data is available.
+The IMAP Science Data Center (SDC) utilizes an event-based processing system that allows for processing as soon as data is available.
 This system is designed to be flexible to accommodate the various requirements and inter-dependencies for all 10 instruments.